Dir: Matteo Garrone

 Dir: Jake Schreier

 Robot and Frank is likely to be one of the big popular hits of this year's London Film Festival, and that's really because it has something for just about everyone; it's odd and offbeat enough for the indie movie fans, but also traditional and gentle enough for them to take their parents to.
-It's funny, but it also has moments of drama and pathos, and it has a few reasonably surprising plot turns, but there's never anything that will have you scratching your head (as there was is, say, Being John Malkovich).
+It's funny, but it also has moments of drama and pathos, and it has a few reasonably surprising plot turns, but there's never anything that will have you scratching your head.
 It's a pretty safe movie, but still one that is perfectly charming, engaging, and entertaining.

 Robot and Frank is at its best when focused closely on its title characters, the interaction between the two follows a pretty predictable pattern (Frank hates the Robot, then comes to tolerate it, then finds it useful, and eventually they become 'friends'), but we're seldom more than a minute away from a funny line when the two are on screen together.
 Langella seems to be having a wonderful time as the cantankerous Frank, and the way he talks Robot round to his ideas is very funny, but Langella also gives a nice dramatic performance, not overplaying Frank's illness, but letting us see the toll it takes in a subtle and subtly moving way.
 Sarsgaard is also excellent, and manages to mine laughs with little in the way of intonation (the robot doesn't have emotions, of course) to help him out.
 The film's funniest scene really belongs to Sarsgaard, as Frank tells his Robot to strike up a conversation with a Robot working at the library.